jovmar34/SEC/README.md

 **Note2:** In -Dws.i=y, y is the serverId (e.g: 1, max:16)

-## Testing
+## Testing Bizantine Servers
-In order to test the dependability requirements, the process is:
+In order to test the dependability requirements for bizantine servers, the process is:

 1st step - start up 4 servers (use -Dws.i with range [1,4] and -Dws.f=1)